Exand0/node_hangman/README.md

 CLI Hangman game with vocabulary from CS history

 # How to run
-Clone the source code and run with node. (version v13.8.0 was used by creation)
+Clone the source code and run with node. (version v13.8.0 was used for development)

 ---
 *Team 3ECTS ©*